 Dickie Whitaker has 30 years’ experience in the (Re)Insurance business and for the last 20 years has specialized in risk and innovation, linking academia, government and finance.

-Three projects that emerged from this Forum are currently in development.
-Learn about our Addressing Inequities in Disaster Mitigation and Response Programs and Open-Source Catastrophe Models for Risk Reduction and Climate Adaptation projects.
+Two projects that emerged from this Forum are currently in development.
+Learn about our Open-Source Catastrophe Models for Risk Reduction and Climate Adaptation project.
 More information on the other disaster preparedness project in development will be posted soon.

 We welcome your input